tinythings/bunkerbox/docs/config/runtime.md

 A runtime config tells Bunkerbox how to run a prepared image.

 The image config answers "how do we build the tool image?"
 The runtime config answers "how should this tool run on this machine?"

-During development, runtime configs live in `runtime/`.
-In a packaged install, they live under `/usr/share/bunkerbox/`.
+In a packaged install, runtime configs live under `/usr/share/bunkerbox/`.

 ## Example